simple-registry/simple-registry/doc/reference/configuration.md

 Password hashes are validated when the configuration is parsed.
 An invalid Argon2 hash causes the server to fail to start with a clear error.
 Use `angos argon` to generate a valid hash.

-Usernames must be unique across all `auth.identity` entries; a duplicate causes the server to fail to start.
+Usernames must be unique across all `auth.identity` entries, and none may match an `auth.oidc` provider name: a Basic credential naming a provider is read as that provider's token.
+Either collision causes the server to fail to start.

 ### OIDC (`auth.oidc.<name>`)